ripple/ripple-lib-extensions/README.md

 A collection of packages that extend the functionality of ripple-lib.

+## Not maintained

+Warning: These packages are not actively maintained.
+We recommend using [ripple-lib](https://github.com/ripple/ripple-lib) instead.

 #### Use in the Browser

 These modules will need to be compiled for use in the browser.